superlinked/VectorHub/docs/building_blocks/vector_search/readme.md

 Third, your use case will require its own particular prioritization of latency, throughput, and accuracy.
 You’ll need to balance latency, throughput, and accuracy concerns to optimize on your application’s objectives.

 Tying this together with high-quality vector embeddings produces a modern, scalable retrieval stack.
-Rich vectors encoding important relationships combined with performant search enabling responsive or large-scale analytics over these representations.
+Rich vectors encoding important relationships combined with performant search, enabling responsive or large-scale analytics over these representations.

 ---
 ## Contributors